infracost/lsp/README.md

 ## Quickstart

-> [!IMPORTANT]
-> You need to have done a `login` with the [new cli](https://github.com/infracost/cli) - this will create your token file that the LSP currently piggy backs on.
-Without this, a lot of functionality won't work because it can't get your org, talk to the pricing server, talk to the dashboard, or anything.

 1. Install one of the editor extensions above.
 2. Open a directory containing `.tf`, `.yaml`, or `.json` IaC files.
 Cost lenses should appear above resource blocks.